 Created in 2005 with support from the U.S. Geologic Service (USGS), the Science Impact Collaborative (formally MUSIC) is an extended program of action-research testing the proposition that, anywhere in the world, the right kind of stakeholder engagement in natural resource management can improve the fairness, efficiency, stability and scientific wisdom of collective decisions made in the public arena.

-Another way of describing the Collaborative is in terms of the topics we work on: transboundary water management, climate change adaptation, global environmental treaty-making, urban sustainability, ecosystem services and ecological restoration, infrastructure planning and energy efficiency.
-A third way is by highlighting the concepts and practices we are seeking to develop: mediation of multiparty resource management disputes, collaborative adaptive management, joint fact-finding, and the use of role-play simulations as tool for public education and engagement.
+Another way of describing the Collaborative is in terms of the topics we work on: transboundary water management, climate change adaptation, global environmental treaty-construction, urban sustainability, ecosystem services and ecological restoration, infrastructure planning as well as energy efficiency.
+The Collaborative endeavors to develop the concepts and practices of: mediation of multiparty resource management disputes, collaborative adaptive management, joint fact-finding, and the use of role-play simulations as tool for public education and engagement.
 For a full list of publications produced by the faculty, students and staff affiliated with the Collaborative see scienceimpact.mit.edu.
-The Director of the Collaborative is Professor Lawrence Susskind.